10 winter activities to keep your kids happy

 When it comes to keeping kids occupied, thank God for Pinterest!
 A quick search of winter crafting ideas led me to kids’ snow paint, how to make a paper snowflake, popcorn snowmen, homemade snow Play-Doh and a cool indoor melting-snowman experiment.
 I’m inspired!

-Now your children have no reason whatsoever to be bored this month.
+Now your children have no reason whatsoever to be bored this winter.
 What are you all waiting for?
 Get busy!